-Right of Way
+7.5 Right of Way

-Competing vehicles have right of way over disabled vehicles that need to be recovered.
+Competing vehicles have right of way over disabled vehicles that need to be recovered and returned to the pit area.

-Direction of Travel
+7.6 Direction of Travel

-Under no circumstances is a vehicle to be ridden or pushed on the track in the opposite direction to competition.
+Under no circumstances is a vehicle to be driven or pushed on the track in the opposite direction to racing.

-Track Position and Overtaking
+7.7 Overtaking

-- A blue line has been painted on the track.
-Riders should keep to the left of this blue line on the inside of the track, unless overtaking another vehicle. - Riders should overtake on the outside, to the right of the vehicle being overtaken. - Riders should not change lanes without checking their mirrors to make sure it is safe to do so. - It is the responsibility of the overtaking (faster) rider to ensure that the overtaking move is carried out without endangering other competitors. - Cutting in, deliberate blocking or leaving insufficient clearance will be penalised.
+Vehicles should overtake on the outside, to the right of the vehicle being overtaken.

+Riders must not change lanes without checking their mirrors to make sure it is safe to do so.

+It is the responsibility of the overtaking (faster) vehicle to ensure that the overtaking move is carried out without endangering other competitors.

+Cutting in, deliberate blocking or leaving insufficient clearance will be penalised.

+7.8 Vehicle Recovery

+If a vehicle breaks down, the track marshals will report the incident and the team will be informed.

+It is the responsibility of the team to recover their vehicle.

+If a team is unable to safely recover their vehicle they can request assistance from the Clerk of Course and event officials.

-Vehicle Lighting
+7.9 Vehicle Lighting

-- Front lights, as per by Vehicle Specifications, shall be illuminated during the hours of darkness as directed by the Clerk of Course. - Rear lights, as per by Vehicle Specifications, are to be turned on steady mode during all on track activities. - Riders must stop in the pits as soon as possible to rectify any inoperable or insecure lights.
+Front lights as required by vehicle specifications shall be illuminated during the hours of darkness as directed by the Clerk of Course.

+Rear lights as specified are to be turned on steady mode during all on track activities

+Riders must stop in the pits as soon as possible to rectify any inoperable or insecure lights.

-Lighting Batteries
+7.10 Lighting Batteries